Surfskills/crud-restful-api_flas_python_mysql/README.md

-Testing Restful APIs with using python, flask and MySQL
+Testing Restful APIs using python, flask and MySQL